 - Baron Alberto in The Rise of Darkrai

-- Mugen Graceland in Giratina and the Sky Warrior
+- Newton Graceland in Giratina and the Sky Warrior

-- Gishin in Arceus and the Jewel of Life
+- Marcus, the advisor, in Arceus and the Jewel of Life

-- Kodai's bodyguard Goone in Zoroark: Master of Illusions
+- Goone, Kodai's bodyguard, in Zoroark: Master of Illusions

 - Cobalion in Kyurem vs. the Sword of Justice

 However, for Lucario and the Mystery of Mew, Mew's voice actor was switched to Satomi Kourogi (and the new voice grates on my ears).
-But it's not like Yamadera had died or anything; in that massive list of diverse Pokémon roles, you can see that he was even working on the same movie and provided the voice of Sir Aaron!
+Even though he was part of the production, providing the voice of Sir Aaron!
 What happened?
 Did he lose the ability to sound like Mew?
 Did some higher-up think Mew needed a new, super-annoying voice?

 I've seen fans theorizing, on the question on whether this Mew is the same Mew that appeared in Mewtwo Strikes Back, that there seems to have been the explicit choice to use a different voice actor for Mew, and this could have been done with the intention of making it clearer to the audience they are indeed different individual Mews.
 This might have been the reason.
 However, I argue that the changing voice is an ineffective means of getting this point across: characters change voice actors often and for many reasons (the dub voice of James has changed at least three times now, but the audience is able to accept that it is still the same character without questioning if there have been three individual Jameses) and not changing the voice actor does not necessarily mean they would have to be the same individual (multiple Mews might just sound the same).
 So, if this was the logic behind changing the voice actor, I don't think it was a good enough reason to grate my ears.
 Arrgh!